Most Common Procedures Manual and Policy Review Examples:

 Acceptable Internet Usage Policy

-Acceptable Internet Usage can be a blanket policy or set of procedures including safe computing practices, allowed and prohibited Internet sites, and use of social media on or off the job.
-With the rise of popularity of social media, the increase in the number of devices, some company owned and some employee owned business are developing policies and procedures to protect their
+Acceptable Internet Usage can be a blanket policy or a set of procedures including safe computing practices, allowed and prohibited Internet sites, and guidelines for the use of social media on or off the job.
+With the rise of popularity of social media and the increase in the number of devices, some companies and business are developing policies and procedures to protect them.

-The frequency for employees to review an Acceptable Internet Usage Policy starts before or near the initial start date; with annual review and acceptance considering the rapid changes as internet usage evolves.
+The frequency for employees to review an Acceptable Internet Usage Policy starts before or near the initial start date; with annual review.
+Review may be more often due to the rapid changes as internet usage evolves.
 A policy sign off is typically required.

 Ethics Training and Ethical Behaviour Policy

-Ethics are an essential part of business and can be seen as the boundaries in reasonable competitive actions.
-Much like rules in sports people need ethics training to ensure there is a common understanding of what is meant by ethics and what is considered ethical behaviour and what actions would be unethical.
+Ethics are an essential part of business.
+Much like rules in sports people need ethics training to ensure there is a common understanding of what is meant by ethics, what is considered ethical behaviour, and what actions would be unethical.